 You can explore the length and breadth of Thailand easily, whether hopping on an internal flight or, more intrepidly, aboard a train.
 And, it’s easy to tailor activities to fit with the ages of your children.

 Elephants are one of the biggest draws for families on vacation in Thailand.
 There are a number of initiatives — for whom conservation is the byword — that offer a very close-up experience with these majestic, docile creatures.

-One such organisation, the Elephant Nature Foundation, is an easy journey out from Chiang Mai in northern Thailand.
-They place the upmost importance on the welfare of their animals and instilling its importance in their visitors.
+One such organization, the Elephant Nature Foundation, is an easy journey out from Chiang Mai in northern Thailand.
+They place the utmost importance on the welfare of their animals and instilling its importance in their visitors.

 Cooking lessons in Thailand